dominikbuenger/dominikbuenger/README.md

 - He / Him
 - Spelling my name as either Bunger or Buenger is fine as well :)
 - My birth name (pre-marriage) was Dominik Alfke
+- I'm originally from Germany, but I currently live in Vancouver, Canada

 I'm passionate about lots of things...
 - Efficient Numerical Linear Algebra, particularly eigenvalue computation and its applications